rerun-io/rerun/docs/content/howto/dataframe-api.md

 - `view.filter_range_seconds(stat_second, end_second)` (takes `float` arguments)
 - `view.filter_range_nanos(start_nano, end_nano)` (takes `int` arguments)

+(all ranges are including both start and end values)

 **Filtering by index value**

 Rows may be filtered to keep only those whose index corresponds to a specific set of value: